john-cd/rust_howto/bk/src/categories/os_linux-apis/_index.md

 - `std::os::unix`: (Standard library) This module provides access to a large number of Unix system calls, which are generally the same or very similar across Linux and other Unix-like systems.
 This is your primary way to interact with the Linux kernel directly.

-- `nix`: A crate providing more comprehensive access to Unix-like system calls, including many Linux-specific ones.
+- [`nix`][c-nix]⮳{{hi:nix}}: A crate providing more comprehensive access to Unix-like system calls, including many Linux-specific ones.
 It is often preferred over using `std::os::unix` directly for better type safety and error handling.

 ## File System Interaction